Spinning Tops Candlesticks and Dojis Candlesticks - How to Trade Spinning Tops and Doji Patterns

 This pattern appears at market turning points and warns of a possible trend reversal in the Forex.
 Below is as example of this chart formation

 Inverted cross doji candlesticks have a long upper shadow and a short lower shadow and the open and close is the same.

 This reversal pattern appears at market turning points and warns of a possible trend reversal in the Forex.
 Below is an example

 - Inverted Cross doji

-Technical Analysis - All doji candlesticks pattern show indecision in the foreign exchange market this is because at the top of the buyers were in control, at the bottom the sellers were in control but none of them could gain control and at the close of the market the currency price closed unchanged at the same price as the opening price.
+Technical Analysis - All doji candlesticks pattern show indecision in the forex market this is because at the top of the buyers were in control, at the bottom the sellers were in control but none of them could gain control and at the close of the market the currency price closed unchanged at the same price as the opening price.
 This doji shows that the overall price movement for that day was zero pips or just a minimum range of 1-3 pips.
 Reading these charts patterns require very small pip movement between the opening price and closing price.